-6.6 Take-Up
+7.5.6.
+Take-Up

 This section summaries the rates of take-up over the past 10 years as the basis to then estimate future rates of take-up.
 This shows net new dwellings by TA.
 This informs the 'reasonably expected to realised' section in two ways, providing understanding of current development, as well as understanding development that is occurring but not modelling as feasible.
-The 2011 earthquakes significantly affected take-up rates for Christchurch City, particularly in terms of redevelopment of the existing urban area (i.e. new dwellings achieved through intensification).
-Consequently, using a 10 year average take-up rates will produce abnormal results and therefore a longer range of take-up rates have been used to smooth out inconsistencies.
+The 2011 earthquakes significantly affected take-up rates for Christchurch City, particularly in terms of redevelopment of the existing urban area (i.e., new dwellings achieved through intensification).
+Consequently, using a 10-year average take-up rates will produce abnormal results and therefore a longer range of take-up rates have been used to smooth out inconsistencies.
+The information below is collated and released by Stats NZ.
+Multi-Unit contains what Stats NZ classifies as: apartments; retirement village units; townhouses; flats; and other.